Saturday, June 23, 2018

 Swedish Medical Center designates this live activity for a maximum of 9.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This symposium is financially supported in part by educational grants in accordance with ACCME’s Standards for Commercial Support.
-At the time of this printing, a complete listing of commercial supporters was not available.
-Appropriate acknowledgment will be given to all supporters at the time of the symposium.
+This symposium is supported in part by educational grants in accordance with ACCME Standards.
+At the time of this printing, a complete listing of financial supporters was not available.
+Appropriate acknowledgement will be given to all supporters at the time of the symposium.